-- · Windows XP
+- Windows XP

-- · Windows Millennium Edition

-- · Windows 2000 Professional
+- Windows 2000 Professional

-- Windows NT 4.0, with Service Pack 5 or later
+- Windows NT 4.0, with Service Pack 5 or later (NetVista computers only.)

-- · Windows 98

 UVM-aware products

 User Verification Manager (UVM) software enables you to customize authentication for your desktop machine.
 This first level of policy-based control increases asset protection and the efficiency of password management.
 UVM, which is compatible with enterprise-wide security policy programs, enables you to use UVM- aware products, including the following: